estruyf/blog-content/content/posts/2021-06-14-creating-a-pwa-for-your-microsoft-teams-app.md

 Before implementing the PWA functionality in the site, I took a look at the Microsoft Teams mobile experience.
 The advantage of using your app in Microsoft Teams is the whole authentication logic.
 When your app is using SSO, you do not need to do anything anymore.
 Only the mobile layout for your application is a requirement.

-{{< blockquote type="Important" text="There are cases where you need a real mobile app experience, but using the Microsoft Teams experience is an easy way to start." >}}
+{{< blockquote type="important" text="There are cases where you need a real mobile app experience, but using the Microsoft Teams experience is an easy way to start." >}}

 ## Why would you use the app in Microsoft Teams?